taco-greco/HobbyMatch-PHP-MVC-API/README.md

 - `GET /users/{id}` – Get user profile
 - `GET /matches` – Get hobby matches for authenticated user

-> You can add more detailed documentation in a separate file or link a Postman collection.

 ## 🧑‍💻 Author